peter-conalgo/freesurface/README.md

 Perhaps the open source movement could learn a thing or two from objectivism and vice versa.
 I personally would love the take on this from a person like [Alan Greenspan](http://en.wikipedia.org/wiki/Alan_Greenspan).

+### Is open source socialism or capitalism?

+Today open source means a lot of things to a small group of passionate people.
+They would do anything to make the day real where it just no longer made sense to keep ideas closed up behind walls.
+All of these people know that it amounts to awareness and showing its usefulness.
+They try very hard to form communities and shape some of the most amazing things you could ever imagine - should you imagine that way.

+The reality is that most of us don't, we know what the world is from where we sit.
+The truth is that no one person can know what the critical mass really wants.
+We need to find a way to make the critical mass tell us what what open source needs to mean.
+We need to know what people really want from it, what would really make them take action to have it.

+This project is a way for the world to just plain and simple say, MAKE THIS FOR US!

+By getting new curious folks to take part in it directly through the world's largest open source platform we may be able to get a few more perspectives wandering around here.
+There are a lot of professionals out there who could easily pick up a few new habbits to take part in it all.

 ### The idea